kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `RotateKubeletServerCertificate`: Enable the rotation of the server TLS certificate on the kubelet.
   See [kubelet configuration](/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/#kubelet-configuration)
   for more details.
-- `SELinuxMountReadWriteOncePod`: Speed up container startup by mounting volumes with the correct SELinux label instead of changing each file on the volumes recursively.
+- `SELinuxMountReadWriteOncePod`: Speeds up container startup by allowing kubelet to mount volumes for a Pod directly with the correct SELinux label instead of changing each file on the volumes recursively.
 The initial implementation focused on ReadWriteOncePod volumes.
 - `SeccompDefault`: Enables the use of `RuntimeDefault` as the default seccomp profile for all workloads.
   The seccomp profile is specified in the `securityContext` of a Pod and/or a Container.